Accelerate your career by building the interdisciplinary expertise and skills to address critical issues in global education.

 Coursework

-Your doctorate program will span three years, totaling 60 credits.
-With SIT’s experiential curriculum, you will become an expert in educational policy, practice, theory, research, and administration through curated coursework online combined with limited residential coursework and reflective practice within your ongoing professional activities, concluding with a dissertation.
+This doctorate program spans three years, totaling 60 credits.
+With SIT’s experiential curriculum, you will become an expert in educational theory, practice, policy, and research through curated online coursework in small, personalized cohorts combined with limited residential coursework and reflective practice within your ongoing professional activities, and concluding with a dissertation.
 Coursework is listed below.

-Please expand the sections below to see detailed course information.
+Please expand the sections below to see detailed course descriptions and admissions information.

 This is SIT